PaganiPerry/VDC-Apollo.io-API/README.md

 ![Main_cell_change](https://github.com/user-attachments/assets/cf7f4832-60db-434e-84d6-090e35f980fe)

 ![input_change](https://github.com/user-attachments/assets/eb9a791b-26de-48a2-afb2-8c84e9fb8e41)
-This is where you will be entering in the company (or companies) domain.
+This is, above, where you will be entering in the company (or companies) domain.
 If you want to add more than one company at once, separate the domains with commas (.com, .com, .com, etc).

 ![if_file_exists_change](https://github.com/user-attachments/assets/6a0ffcd3-be0e-4a3b-83f8-8354e01776ed)